 SAST and DAST are automated testing techniques that uncover vulnerabilities in your system.
 SAST inspects your source code without executing it.
 It can spot common issues such as unsanitized values and insecure cryptography.
 DAST performs penetration testing against a live deployment of your service, allowing it to simulate user flows and discover runtime failures.

-Supply chain security has been made topical by high-profile real-world attacks such as the SolarWinds incident.
+Supply chain security has become topical due to high-profile real-world attacks such as the SolarWinds incident.
 Auditing your supply chain keeps you protected against this kind of threat.
-You can generate SBOMs to enumerate all the dependencies in your project, then remove any that are unused or no longer supported.
+You can generate SBOMs to enumerate all the dependencies in your project and remove any that are unused or no longer supported.

 Developer oversights are another cause of security issues.
 Unintentionally committed secrets such as API tokens become a permanent fixture of your source.
 They could be leaked anywhere your code is consumed, such as in CI/CD job logs or within container images.
 Use automated secret scanners to detect problem commits before they’re merged.